10krizko/instagram-bulk-downloader/README.md

 # Instagram Bulk Downloader
-A simple JS script that downloads Instagram images in bulk.
-It takes a text file with URLs to public Instagram posts as input.
-Handy for downloading your own Saved posts.
-It can download images and albums, but not videos.
+Simple JS script that downloads Instagram images in bulk.
+- takes a text file with URLs to public Instagram posts as input
+- handy for downloading your own Saved posts
+- can download images and albums, but not videos

 ## Usage
 1. Download the project.